siyuant2/Last.FM-rec-system/readme.md

 This repo is for this take home challenge.

 This directory contains implementations of  Last.FM Musician recommendation framework for the corresponding dataset.
 For more information about the data and the EDA analysis, please go to [this google colab folder](https://drive.google.com/drive/folders/1JVDRqrbCSnuqU-103QHXuVDSemmUBzs8?usp=sharing).
+For more information of the code and the pipeline, please go to [this git repo](https://github.com/siyuant2/Last.FM-rec-system)

 To run the pipeline for training and evaluation on the framework, simply run `python main.py`.
 See `args.py` for a list of arguments that you can pass.